andrei-pmbcn/faith/src/encounter/README.md

 for other rules via the `<copyById>` element.
 All rules that can be copied by Id from other rules have a template attribute.

+Certain types of rules may also have a **default** attribute, set to `true` or `false`.
+If true, the contents of the rule will be copied to all other rules of its kind, except for other `default` rules.
+The default rule will not overwrite any attributes or elements specifically written into the rules that copy it.

 ### Action

 ### Argument